NBISweden/teaching_literature_club/README.md

 ### Why monthly?

+A succesful journal club meets at regular and predictable intervals `[Deenadayalan et al., 2008]`.

-We felt this is a reasonable starting frequency.
+For this club, we felt that monthly is a reasonable starting frequency.
 If the schedule starts overflowing, we will consider doing this every two weeks.

+### Who is/are the organizers?

+Within an effective journal club it is clear who (singular or plural) leads it `[Deenadayalan et al., 2008]`.

+Currently, Richel is chairman and Elin is vice chairman.

 ### Why not organise this differently?

 Because this is the current plan.

+There are points we feel we can deviate from the literature:

+- In this club, attendence is not expected and not recorded and not mandatory (instead of the advice to have attendance expected and/or recorded and/or mandatory `[Deenadayalan et al., 2008]`).
+  We feel this does not fit the NBIS life of flexible schedule

 You can share your feedback at this repository by: